etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform-extensions-bundle.md

 ### Technical Aspects

 This module allows changing or updating a Jasper Report in an Etendo environment without stopping the server.
-It allows clearing the cache for compiled reports in tomcat.
+It allows clearing the cache for compiled reports in Tomcat.

 The reports have to be uploaded in the correct folder, for example: `/var/lib/tomcat/webapps/etendo/…`